 Beer and Turkey

 Saison is a crisp yet spicy beers with a touch of effervescence.
-With hints of citrus and ginger you have this balance of bitter and sweet that adds a bit of complexity to the pain taste of turkey without overpowering it or tasting limp.
+With hints of citrus and ginger, you have this balance of bitter and sweet that adds a bit of complexity to the pain taste of turkey without overpowering it or tasting limp.
 A farmhouse Ale will work just as well for the same reasons.

 For a leftover turkey sandwich smothered in gravy, we’d a nut brown ale that will cut through the gravy just enough to add a bit of nuttiness on the finish.

 Liquor and Turkey Pairings

-Given that turkey is a simple dish, we’ll keep are pairings simple as well.
+Given that turkey is a simple dish, we’ll keep our pairings simple as well.
 Gin and Tonic is a fantastic choice as the gin’s botanicals add dimension to the plainness of Turkey.
 Another excellent choice is scotch, as it has a smokiness that transfers well to a bite of turkey, again, adding a bit of depth.